Information on nitrosamines for marketing authorisation holders

 Perform further confirmatory testing on the products identified to be at risk of N-nitrosamine formation or (cross-)contamination and report confirmed presence of nitrosamines as soon as possible.

+Marketing authorisation holders should use the templates below in their responses.
 Marketing authorisation holders should only use the ''Step 2 - Nitrosamine detected above acceptable intake or new nitrosamine detected response template' if they have detected a nitrosamine in their product and it meets at least one of the following criteria:

-- it exceeds the acceptable intake limit;
+it exceeds the acceptable intake limit (scenario a);

-- it exceeds the lifetime excess cancer risk of 1:100,000;
+it exceeds the lifetime excess cancer risk of 1:100,000 (scenario a);

 In these cases, they should submit this template in addition to the ‘Step 2 - Nitrosamine detected response template’.